-Yes, that’s right… a recipe that combines two of my favorite breakfast meats into one bite-size morsel, coated with a delicious brown sugar glaze!
+An EASY recipe that combines two of our favorite breakfast meats into one bite-sized morsel, coated with a delicious brown sugar glaze, is sure to win the approval of kids (and husbands) everywhere!

 - 1 pound bacon